nullhardware/nullhardware-website/_reference/Hacking-101/picoCTF-2022-Greatest-Hits/solfire.md

   </div>
 </div>

-This function is a little long, but as the functional "entrypoint" for this smart-contract it does the following *every time* any of the other functions (handle_create, handle_deposit, handle_withdraw) are invoked:
+This function is a little long, but as the functional "entrypoint" for this smart-contract it does the following *every time* any of the other functions (`handle_create`, `handle_deposit`, or `handle_withdraw`) are invoked:

 1. b58 encode the public key for `accounts[0]` (**_NOTE_: this is probably a lot of computation**)
 2. Search the encoded address for the sub-string `"C1ock"`